How does Legal Tree work?

 Step 3

-Download your document.
+Download your ready-to-sign document.

-Enjoy legal protection for your documents with Document Defense
+Legal protection with Document Defense

-Make your document complete and consistent with Peace of Mind review
+Peace of Mind review

 Notarial Assistance